 a. contextualizes the unit’s contribution to its college;

 b. reflects on the fit between the unit’s goals, as stated in its Self-Study, and those of any ongoing, college-level, strategic planning efforts;

 c. reflects on the suitability of the unit’s proposed sustaining and disruptive innovations; and

 d. offers insight on the desirability and feasibility of allocating college resources, where requested by the unit, to meet its stated goals.
 APR is a budget-neutral process in the sense that there is no additional funding from central administration for APR, and its major focus should be on quality improvements.
-However, recognizing that some quality improvements require resources, deans and unit heads may choose to redirect resources within existing college and department budgets to enable a unit’s APR goals.
+Recognizing that some quality improvements require resources, however, deans and unit heads may choose to redirect resourcesowithin existing college and department budgets to facilitate the achievment of a unit’s APR goals.
 Moreover, deans can engage with units in a discussion of entrepreneurial strategies for funding particular initiatives.